-Younger women start to follow pap test guidelines: CDCJanuary 3rd, 2013 in Cancer /
+Younger women start to follow pap test guidelines: CDCJanuary 3, 2013 in Medicine & Health / Cancer

 (HealthDay)—More young women are following recently revised U.S. guidelines for getting Pap tests—the standard screening for cervical cancer—but many women who have had a total hysterectomy still get the tests unnecessarily, new government studies reveal.

 Screening is not recommended until age 21, and the percentage of women between the ages of 18 and 21 who reported never being screened increased from about 24 percent in 2000 to nearly 48 percent in 2010, according to a report in the Jan.
 3 issue of Morbidity and Mortality Weekly Report, a publication of the U.S. Centers for Disease Control and Prevention.

 Although this is in keeping with the newer guidelines, another study found that about 60 percent of women get Pap tests even after having a total hysterectomy—a removal of the uterus and cervix.
 Most women don't need screening after a total hysterectomy if the procedure was done for noncancerous reasons, according to the guidelines.

 "As we monitor Pap test use among U.S. women, we can make sure that women are being screened in accordance with guidelines, to best maximize the benefits of screening and minimize the harms," Meg Watson, an epidemiologist with the CDC's Division of Cancer Prevention and Control, said in a CDC news release.

 For a Pap smear, as it is also called, cells of the cervix are scraped off and examined for cancerous changes.